 I’m going to place myself regularly into larger social situations, the ones I’ve always had the most anxiety around.
 And I’m going to find ways to balance my overload in them, without having to either run for a quiet space or excuse myself early.
 The meditation and breathing work I’ve developed the last year alone provide me the base tools I need to get a grip on that problem, and quickly.

-I’m going to start keeping new connections at a safe distance.
-I need to let trust be earned more than freely offer it.
+I’m going to start maintaining clearer emotional boundaries.
 That’s a new one for me, for sure.
-It’s caused me legal and financial woes I never want to encounter again.
+Lack of boundaries have caused me legal, personal, and financial woes I never want to repeat.

 And I’m going to stop beating myself up over this all.
 It’s who I am, it’s what I’m dealing with.
 The right people will love and support me in my path.
-The wrong ones will bail, and I’ll let them go freely.
 And I’ll do my best to avoid taking on the baggage.

 Who knows, perhaps 2018 will be the year when I stop all this fucking rebirthing, slow down with my evolving, and just be myself for a while.
 It’d sure be a welcome break from all the karmic ass-kickings, for sure- this reluctant empath is beyond ready for a year of moving exclusively forward.
 Right foot, left foot – let’s get this done.